10 Most Popular Dry Red Wine Styles: A Comprehensive Guide

 Malbec

 Hailing from Argentina, Malbec is a rich, full-bodied red wine that features dark fruit flavors, bold tannins, and a touch of spicy complexity.
+It pairs exceptionally well with grilled meats, enhancing the dining experience.

 Zinfandel

 Often called “America’s Grape,” Zinfandel offers a bold and fruity profile given its high alcohol and tannin levels, earning the hearts of many red wine aficionados.
 The Zinfandel grape is used for Primitivo wines in the south of Italy.
+Zinfandel is also known for its light-bodied characteristics and the presence of strawberry flavors, which enhance its overall appeal and make it easy to drink.

 Sangiovese